-Bodyweight training has become one of the hottest trends in fitness over the past couple of years, although this is by no means a new training style, as it’s been around for a long time.
-As I lecture across the world, I continue to see fitness professionals make these same 2 mistakes over and over again.
+Bodyweight training has become one of the hottest trends in fitness over the past couple of years.
+However, this is by no means a new training style, as it’s been around for a long time.
+Despite lecturing worldwide, I see fitness professionals repeatedly make the same two mistakes.

-#1 – Most of these trainers either stick with the basic exercises everyone knows, or they give their clients some advanced exercise that does more harm than good.
+1. Most of these trainers either stick with the basic exercises everyone knows or give their clients some advanced exercise that does more harm than good.

-#2 – They lack progressions and the understanding that you can use bodyweight exercises to very effectively build symmetry in your clients and correct muscle imbalances.
+2. They lack progressions and the understanding that you can use bodyweight exercises to build symmetry in your clients and correct muscle imbalances effectively.

-Now since you’re an EFI reader, you understand the importance of a balanced training program, and I know that you’re not one of these trainers or exercise enthusiasts that I continue to see giving out exercises that are potentially going to cause injury.
-I wanted to share with you a new perspective on how you can look at tweaking bodyweight exercises with your clients.
+Since you’re an EFI reader, you understand the importance of a balanced training program.
+I know you’re not one of these trainers or exercise enthusiasts that I continue to see giving out exercises that may cause injury.
+I wanted to share a new perspective on how you can look at tweaking bodyweight exercises with your clients.

-By simply changing the angle or position of the body in many of the “common” exercises you use, you’re able to elicit a different response and overload certain muscles more effectively.
-And if at any point you get flashbacks to your high school physics class, don’t worry it’s a good thing because we’re just applying basic physics to your bodyweight exercises.
+You can enhance the results of certain exercises simply by altering the body’s angle or position.
+And if you get flashbacks to your high school physics class at any point, don’t worry; it’s a good thing because we’re just applying basic physics to your bodyweight exercises.

-Let’s take the traditional push up to start with.
+Let’s take the traditional push-up to start with.
 You all know that if you change the angle of your elbows by bringing them closer to your body.
-You will stress the triceps a lot more, aka the close grip push up.
+You will stress the triceps much more, aka the close grip push-up.

 But what would happen if you were to change the position of your hands?

-If you were to externally rotate your arms (turn your finger tips away from your body so they are pointing laterally) and just slightly widen your hands while doing the push up your lats would be working a whole lot more than in a traditional push up.
-If you don’t believe me, try 3 sets of these push-ups and feel the difference for yourself.
+If you were to externally rotate your arms (turn your fingertips away from your body, so they are pointing laterally) and slightly widen your hands while doing the push-up, your lats would be working a lot more than in a traditional push-up.
+If you don’t believe me, try three sets of these push-ups and feel the difference for yourself.

-Or what if you decided to internally rotate your arms (fingertips pointing towards each other); what affect would that have on your body?
-Well, when you point your fingertips towards each other, your triceps are forced to work harder because by the time you are at the bottom position, your elbows are at their end range of flexion.
-This puts your triceps in a very disadvantaged position and forces them to do the majority of the work to lift your body off the ground.
-And voila….a great new variation of the push up to overload the triceps.
+Or what if you decided to internally rotate your arms (fingertips pointing towards each other); what effect would that have on your body?
+When you point your fingertips towards each other, your triceps are forced to work harder because, by the time you are at the bottom position, your elbows are at their end range of flexion.
+This puts your triceps in a very disadvantaged position and forces them to do most of the work to lift your body off the ground.
+And voila, a great new variation of the push-up to overload the triceps.

-Obviously you wouldn’t use these with just anyone.
-If your client has impingement issues at the shoulder, like a subacromial impingement, you’re going to want to avoid this variation of the push up.
-But this is just to give you some new ideas on how you view bodyweight exercises.
+You wouldn’t use these with just anyone.
+If your client has impingement issues at the shoulder, like a subacromial impingement, you will want to avoid this variation of the push-up.
+But this is to give you some new ideas on how you view bodyweight exercises.